Testing APIs

 Integration testing with our RESTful APIs

-- Make a note of the API key and secret.
+- Select 'Edit API keys' and make a note of the API key and secret.

 2. Generate a key pair, if required

-If you are using signed JWT authentication, you need to generate a private/public key pair for testing and register your public key with us.
+Some of our security patterns require you to generate a private/public key pair and register your public key with us.

 3. Configure your software for testing